srsmith516/lab-01/README.md

 > Note: The -m flag should only be used when writing very short commit messages, and otherwise you should use the interactive mode to have both a subject and commit body.
 For some more tips on writing effective git commit messages, read [this blog post](https://chris.beams.io/posts/git-commit/).

 Let's make one more commit so we'll have something to play with.
-Update your `main.cpp` to calculate one more rectangle's area:
+Update your `main1.cpp` to calculate one more rectangle's area:

 ```c++
 #include <iostream>